-I will not go into this now -- I'll simply leave the reports with you -- but I do want to say that I am proud of the fact that this Administration has kept government expenditure in check.
-But at the same time we have left room for the things that we must do to keep this country strong and productive: Maintenance of a strong defense establishment -second to none in the world.
+I will not go into this now -- except to point out that our estimates of government receipts have been revised upward and are actually 1.1 billion dollars higher than shown in the chart from the Budget Bureau.
+This coupled with our constant check on government expenditures has left room for the things that we must do to keep this country strong and productive: Maintenance of a strong defense establishment -second to none in the world.
 (And I refer you particularly to Secretary McNamara's report.)
-Investment of more than one and a half billion dollars to aid education -- and there is a basic investment indeed, my friends.
+Investment of more than one and a half billion investment indeed, my friends, dollars to aid education -- and there is a basic